Circular Computing exists to create a more ethical, sustainable and socially responsible way to buy enterprise grade IT.

 Plans for the construction of the world’s first remanufacturing facility began from here and Circular Computing initiated several research and development journeys to define the ‘how’ and, as of 2021, we have perfected our unique remanufacturing process which has been certified with a BSI Kitemark.

-Our remanufactured premium-brand HP, Dell and Lenovo second-user laptops not only deliver a product with 97% performance of the latest new models and an RMA of less than 3%.
+Our remanufactured premium-brand HP, Dell and Lenovo second-user laptops deliver a product with the performance of new models and an RMA of less than 3%.

 The viable alternative to 'new'